Kong/docs.konghq.com/app/kubernetes-ingress-controller/1.3.x/concepts/deployment.md

 If your Kubernetes cluster is running in a cloud environment, where Load Balancers can be provisioned with relative ease, it is recommended that you use a Service of type `LoadBalancer` to expose Kong to the outside world.
-For the Ingress Controller to function coorrectly, it is also required that a L4 (or TCP) Load Balancer is used and not an L7 (HTTP(s)) one.
+For the Ingress Controller to function correctly, it is also required that a L4 (or TCP) Load Balancer is used and not an L7 (HTTP(s)) one.

 If your Kubernetes cluster doesn't support a service of type `LoadBalancer`,